-Parents and staff can open our front door using a button on the speaker panel.
+The front door of Small Friends will be locked at all times.
 We ask you to be mindful of holding the door open for others.
-While this gesture is courteous, we do ask you to consider the safety of the children.
-If the person is unknown to you, please direct him/her to the office.
-Our staff can assist you in identifying any person entering the program.
+While this gesture is courteous, we ask you to consider the safety of the children when allowing another person to enter the building.